KellyChen8411/Resume/README.md

 **Image Processing (language: Matlab)**
 1. Algorithm for centroid locate
   - Develop an algorithm which can automatically detect centroids of disk material on image (500 material per image).
-For each experiment data (about 60 images to process), user can save about 20 hours
+For each experiment data (about 60 images to process), user can save about 20 hours.
 2. High Dynamic Range Imaging
 3. Image Stitching by using SIFT algorithm

 **Automation tool (language: Excel VBA)**
 1. Tool for log thermal test data automatically
-  - With pressing a button, excel will calculate average value form thermal test raw data and then import values into test report automatically.
+  - With pressing a button, excel will calculate average value form thermal test raw data and then import calculated result into test report automatically.
 For each thermal test, engineer can save about 20 minutes on processing data.

 # International Experience